 Heather Bancroft-Hunt BVSc (Distinction) Diplomate ACVS-SA MRCVS

 American Specialist in Small Animal Surgery

-Originally from Michigan, USA, Heather has a Bachelor of Arts with a major in Mathematics.
-She completed her veterinary degree with distinction at Massey University in New Zealand in 2008.
-Heather worked in private practice in Michigan, then in Lowestoft, England, before completing her 1-year small animal rotating internship at Angell Animal Medical Center in Boston.
+Originally from Michigan, USA, Heather has a Bachelor of Arts with a Major in Mathematics.
+She completed her Veterinary degree with distinction at Massey University in New Zealand in 2008.
+Heather worked in private practice in Michigan and then in Lowestoft, England, before completing her 1-year small animal rotating internship at Angell Animal Medical Center in Boston.
 Heather completed her surgical residency with Veterinary Surgical Center, a private practice in the Washington, D.C. area.